OpenNews/srccon-power/facilitator_guide.md

 SRCCON:POWER attendees show up ready to pitch in, whether that's working through activities, writing collaboratively, or participating in conversations.
 Much of the work you'll do as a facilitator will take place in the weeks leading up to SRCCON:POWER, as you outline your session.
 We've found that keeping two things in mind can help translate your awesome ideas into a meaningful experience for attendees:

-* **Scope:** Broad topics need some boundaries, or conversations won't go anywhere.
+* **Scope.** Broad topics need some boundaries, or conversations won't go anywhere.
 Niche sessions are great but need enough topical space for a variety of people to participate.
 Similarly, over-programming a session with too many activities can make it impossible to get to your goals—but a session that's underdesigned can easily turn into a conversation between a handful of the loudest people.
-* **Outcomes:** Think about what you want attendees to take away from your session.
+* **Outcomes.** Think about what you want attendees to take away from your session.
 A new or improved skill?
 A broader sense of community?
 The excitement of solving a problem they'd been facing alone?
 If you start planning your session by thinking about the end, it helps you focus everything leading up to that moment.

 From there, you have a huge amount of room to explore creative ways to work with attendees.
-Slide presentations and lectures aren’t what you’re after, but conversations and small-group work are staples on the SRCCON:POWER schedule.
+Big slide presentations and lectures aren’t what you’re after, but conversations and small-group work are staples on the SRCCON:POWER schedule.
 There are many outstanding session formats to consider, as well: design exercises, games, technical workshops, role-playing, even physical movement and field trips outside the conference space.
 Fun is good.
 We'll support all sorts of ways to help you engage with people and make abstract concepts real.

 Another thing to consider as you map out your session outline: Expect the unexpected.
 It's easy to imagine the best-case scenario, where everything runs smoothly and according to plan—and that's probably exactly how your session will go!
 But what if you ask your first question and no one answers?
 What if someone shares an amazing idea, and you want to follow up on it?
 You’ll be responding to situations like these on the fly, and you’ll be a lot more confident if you've thought through some scenarios in advance.
 Plan more material than you think you'll need, and know you can feel good about dropping some of it—you just don’t know which parts it will be.